 Coca-Cola Peace Machines

-Last year they placed two vending machines, one in India and the other in Pakistan and turned them into a communication portal.
-These “Small World Machines” allowed citizens from both countries to interact with each other and even complete shared tasks for which the machines rewarded them with a Coke.
+Over the years Coca-Cola keeps experimenting with vending machines and tries to make them much more than the average soda-spitter-outer.
+It places two machines, one in India and the other in Pakistan, and turns them into a communication portal.
+These “Small World Machines” allow citizens from both countries to interact with each other and complete shared tasks.
+The machines reward them with a Coke.
+The results…

 The success of that has inspired Coca-Cola to once again bring fighting parties together.
 Now instead of bringing together nations at odds, it has tapped into the rivalry between Italian soccer teams Inter and Milan.